hohmlearning/Pegasos/README.md

 #### **Figure 2**: Kernalized Pegasos copied from original paper [1].

 In addition to the algorithm in **figure 2**, a bias term $w_0$ is updated.
-The code sniplet of a single update step is shown:
+The code snppet of a single update step is shown:

 ```python
 self.batch_order = self.shuffle()